AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# Therapist Finder

+Finding a therapist in your area is a match between your geography, distance, your preferences and needs, and which therapists you can find that meet your needs.

+Common searches include policy names, city names, and the conditions therapists are familiar with treating.

+Example searches:

+1. therapists near me
+2. therapists that accept MyPolicyName near me
+3. best therapist near me
+4. therapist milwaukee
+5. therapy
+6. online therapy wisconsin
+7. how to find a therapist
+8. therapists in madison, wi

 # Clinical Terminology Mapping

 Setting up a terminology solution would shift manual processes to a highly automated and much less labor-intensive platform.